CollaboRateMgmt/CollaboRate/README.md

 # How it works

 This project comprehensively addresses 5 pain areas of the traditional intellectual-property-based and job-based economy, in novel ways that (as far as we are aware) are not known or used elsewhere:
-1. It defines a general-purpose, highly accurate and transparent measure of intellectual effort, that is very important to ensure fairness and trust amongst all the project members and the customer.
-This is used in place of estimations as the measure by which to reward crowd members and size the project.
+1. It defines a general-purpose, highly accurate and transparent measure of intellectual effort.
+This is very important to ensure fairness and trust amongst all the project members andstakeholders.
+This is rightly used in place of estimations, as the measure by which to reward crowd members and size the project.
-2. It ensures that the risks of incorrect or incomplete work are reduced, by fairly and sustainably sharing the risk with the crowd.
+2. It ensures that the risks of incorrect, delayed or incomplete work are reduced, by fairly and sustainably sharing the financial risks with the crowd.
 3. It ensures that technical, codebase and requirements knowledge needed to participate in the project are negligible, thus allowing more inclusive participation by the crowd and in turn reducing the project's complexity risk.
 4. It defines a way for a large number of people to smoothly participate in the same project, with minimal efforts needed from the project governing body.
 5. It ensures superior intellectual property security, that in an apparent paradox, actually increases with crowd size!